Night Shift · Chapter 5

 "His hip.
 His left hip."

 She dispatched.
 She stayed on the line.
-She provided the pre-arrival instructions that the protocol prescribed for fall injuries: do not move the patient, keep the patient warm, wait for EMS.
-She said the words that the protocol provided and the words were correct and the words were sufficient and the caller received them and followed them and the EMS arrived and the call resolved, and Delia logged it, and Marcus nodded — the nod, his nod, the nod that said: you did it, you followed the tree, the tree held, the protocol worked, the voice worked, you worked — and the nod was the validation, and the validation was the beginning, and the beginning was the first call, and the first call was a fall in a bathroom, an Alpha-level response, an elderly man with a hip injury, and the call was not dramatic and was not frightening and was not the kind of call that tests a dispatcher's limits, and that was the point, that was the design of the training — the first calls were the routine calls, the calls that allowed the trainee to practice the protocol in the low-stakes environment of the non-critical, to build the muscle memory that would be needed when the stakes rose, when the calls escalated, when the tree led not to Alpha but to Echo, when the protocol said "start CPR" and the voice had to say it with the steadiness that the protocol required and the caller needed and the patient's life depended on.
+She provided the pre-arrival instructions for fall injuries: do not move the patient, keep the patient warm, wait for EMS.
+The caller followed them.
+EMS arrived.
+Delia logged the call.
+Marcus nodded — the nod, his nod, the nod that said: you did it, the tree held, the voice worked.
+The call was not dramatic and was not frightening, and that was the point.
+The first calls built the muscle memory that would be needed when the tree led not to Alpha but to Echo, when the protocol said "start CPR" and the voice had to say it with the steadiness that the caller needed and the patient's life depended on.

 The CPR protocol was the one that stayed with Delia.
-Not because she had used it most — she had not — but because the CPR protocol was the protocol that most directly connected the dispatcher's voice to the patient's body, the connection that was the system's most remarkable achievement and the dispatcher's most extraordinary burden.
-The CPR protocol worked like this: the dispatcher determined that the patient was unconscious and not breathing.
-The dispatcher initiated the protocol.
-The dispatcher instructed the caller — who was almost never a medical professional, who was almost always a spouse or a parent or a child or a bystander, who was almost always terrified — the dispatcher instructed the caller to begin chest compressions.
+Not because she had used it most — she had not — but because it most directly connected the dispatcher's voice to the patient's body.
+The dispatcher determined that the patient was unconscious and not breathing.
+The dispatcher instructed the caller — almost never a medical professional, almost always terrified — to begin chest compressions.
 The dispatcher counted.
 "One and two and three and four and five and six and seven..."
-The dispatcher counted to thirty.
-The dispatcher instructed the caller to give two rescue breaths.
-The dispatcher repeated.
-The dispatcher counted and the caller compressed and the compressions were the caller's hands on the patient's chest and the counting was the dispatcher's voice in the caller's ear and the connection was: voice to ear to hands to chest to heart, the chain that linked the dispatcher to the patient through the caller, the chain that was the system's design, the chain that made the dispatcher's voice a medical instrument, an instrument that could restart a heart from a console in a windowless room seven or twelve or twenty miles from the patient's body.
+The caller compressed.
+The dispatcher's voice entered the caller's ear and governed the caller's hands on the patient's chest.
+Voice to ear to hands to chest to heart.
+The chain made the dispatcher's voice a medical instrument, one that could work from a console in a windowless room seven or twelve or twenty miles from the patient's body.

 Delia had used the CPR protocol seventeen times in six years.
 She knew the number because she counted them, because the CPR calls were the calls that a dispatcher counted, the calls that lived in a separate ledger in the dispatcher's mind, the ledger that tracked the calls where the protocol connected the voice to the body, where the counting was the thing, where the dispatcher's contribution was not information or reassurance but the rhythm that kept the hands moving, the rhythm that was the difference, sometimes, between the patient living and the patient dying.